preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia extensions revert

 Revert extension versions and <b>databases</b> in a tenant.
 If not specify version, it will revert to the latest version. **Only** allow reverting extension within **21 days** since it had been installed.
+#### Note: The command only supports a single rollback.
+This is because all point-in-time backups are lost in the new database created during the revert.
+This means we cannot perform multiple rollbacks if more than one version was installed prior to the current one.
+To address this, we retained a 21-day backup of the current database, allowing for manual rollbacks if needed.

 ##### Example<a id="example-extensions-revert"></a>
 ```terminal